 In general, the DECA Toddler form is recommended for two-year-old children.
-However, in those cases where a child is enrolled in a program for three year olds and the child will turn three within a matter of a few months (three months is the recommended limit), the DECA-P2 can be used.
-Studies were conducted to determine if results for “older twos” differed significantly from the three years olds in the DECA-P2 standardization sample.
+However, in those cases where a child is enrolled in a program for three-year-olds and the child will turn three within a matter of a few months (three months is the recommended limit), the DECA-P2 can be used.
+Studies were conducted to determine if results for “older twos” differed significantly from the three-year-olds in the DECA-P2 standardization sample.
 Significant differences were not found.

 Q4.
 Can we use this for children above the age of 3 but who are developmentally below the age?

 Q5.
 How should my staff interpret the terms Never / Rarely / Occasionally / Frequently / Very Frequently when responding to the assessment items?

 Based on our findings from the national standardization process, the authors recommend that raters not be provided with definitions of the frequency terms.
 Rather, if there is a concern, the authors recommend making it clear to raters that their interpretation of the frequency terms, whatever that definition may be, should be used consistently when rating children.
 Also, it may be helpful if raters are not sure about how to most appropriately rate a child, to actually put the frequency labels right into the question when thinking about the item and reflecting on which statement most accurately reflects their observations of the child.
 For example, for question #5, the rater might say, “Maria occasionally controls her anger” or “Maria frequently controls her anger.”
 After hearing both statements and reflecting, the rater should feel more confident selecting the appropriate frequency for that particular item.

 Q1.
 How do I score blank items on the DECA-I/T?